-It is probably one of the most remarkable buildings in the country, and when you are looking at it from the outside, pay attention to the square clock tower that tops the building and features battlements that echo Palazzo Vecchio in Florence.
+It is probably one of the most remarkable buildings in the country.
+When you look at it from the outside, pay attention to the square clock tower that tops the building and features battlements that echo Palazzo Vecchio in Florence.

 PIAZZA DELLA LIBERTA

-As mentioned, the town hall is located in this piazza (which also offers some nice views), but you can also watch the changing of the guard ceremony with the Guardie di Rocca.
+As mentioned, the town hall is located in this piazza (which also offers some nice views), but you can also watch the guard ceremony’s changing with the Guardie di Rocca.
 I’d recommend adding this to your list of things to see in San Marino, if possible.

-I did not get to see it during the time of my visit, but the Guardies wear green uniforms and red pom pom hats, and the changing of the guard takes place every hour during the day in the summer months.
+I did not get to see it during my visit, but the Guardians wear green uniforms and red pom hats, and the changing of the guard takes place every hour during the day in the summer months.
 I’d imagine it’s one of the more popular tourist attractions in San Marino during the season.

 MUSEO DI STATO

-For the history fans, I recommend visiting Museo di Stato, which you will find inside the Palazzo Pergami Belluzzi.
+I recommend visiting Museo di Stato for history fans, which you will find inside the Palazzo Pergami Belluzzi.

 It is very small, and if you don’t look at each piece for a minute or so, you will finish in 20-90 minutes.